 DCG primary business is the provision of education and skills training to individual students, employers and their employees and school pupils.
 In addition, the Group provides nursery care for children up to the age of four.
-Other activities include the leasing of premises for conference and events through a Group subsidiary - MBS Limited and the provision of cleaning services through DCG Services Limited.
+Other activities include the provision of cleaning services through a subsidiary, DCG Services Limited.
 The Group is based in Derbyshire and operates from four main campuses - two within the City of Derby and two within the County of Derbyshire.
 The Group also provides community education in an outreach centre in the City of Derby and works directly on employer premises in the East and West Midlands.